JMcrafter26/flashforge-printer-preview/README.md

 This is a simple tool that allows you to see your printer stats in OrcaSlicer as the printer is printing.
 I made this since OrcaSlicer does not have a built-in feature to show the printer stats for FlashForge printers (Connection refused error in OrcaSlicer 2.1.1)

-> ⚠️ This is not nearly as finished so expect bug
+> ⚠️ This is not nearly as finished so expect bugs

 ## Installation